jpmonettas/clindex/README.md

 ```

-`index-project!` options can be :
+`index-project!` options should be a map with the following keys :

-- :platforms, a set containing :clj and/or :cljs
+- `:platforms` a set containing :clj and/or :cljs
-- :extra-schema, a schema that will be merged with dbs schemas
+- `:extra-schema` a schema that will be merged with dbs schemas
-- :on-new-facts, a fn of one arg that will be called with new facts everytime a file inside base-dir project sources changes
+- `:on-new-facts` a fn of one arg that will be called with new facts everytime a file inside base-dir project sources changes

 ## DB schema